4 Hypothesis, equivalence, and interval tests

 \[ 0.7277354 - 0.671875 = 0.0558604 \]

 The \(p\) value for this test is 0.053, which is close to one conventional threshold of statistical significance: 0.05.
-Researchers who are especially sensitive to Type 1 errors6 may select a more stringent statistical significance threshold and conclude that they cannot reject the null.
+Researchers who are especially sensitive to Type 1 errors6 may select a more stringent statistical significance threshold and conclude that they cannot reject the null hypothesis.
 They would conclude we cannot reject possibility that the probability of seeking one’s HIV result is the same in the <18 and >35 groups.

 Instead of a difference, we could also conduct a test against the null hypothesis that the ratio of \(\beta_3\) to \(\beta_1\) is equal to 0: